Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

 There are a few important qualities of an index to keep in mind -

-- An index is defined by it's bit-width, `𝑛`
+- An index is defined by its bit-width, `𝑛`
 - The addressable range of an index is `2ⁿ` and is referred to as its `limit`
 - Addressable binary arrangements of the index are referred to as its _points_
 - The maximum _numerical_ value of an index is `2ⁿ - 1` and is referred to as its `dark point`
 - The minimum _logical_ value of an index is 𝑛 zeros and is referred to as its `light point`
 - The midpoint of an index is `2ⁿ / 2`

-The last point is the absolute most _crucial_ one in the synthesis process and it can implicitly be generated with a single one followed by 𝑛-1 zeros -
+The last point is the absolute most _crucial_ one in the synthesis process, and it can implicitly be generated with a single one followed by 𝑛-1 zeros -

     |←     8 Bits    →|